abumusasakib/VisionXAI-BackendAPI/API_DOCUMENTATION.md

 - `attention_grid` is an optional two-element list `[rows, cols]` giving the spatial grid dimensions the attention maps were computed on (useful for overlay markers).
 - `attention_shape` is an optional map `{ "rows": <int>, "cols": <int> }` duplicating the same information for clients that prefer named fields.

+- `attention_colors`: an optional list of hex color strings (e.g. `["#1f77b4", "#aec7e8", ...]`) aligned with the returned `tokens` list.
+Clients can use this list to deterministically color token markers when rendering overlays.
+This value may be `null` if the server could not compute colors in the runtime environment.

+- `attention_color_map`: an optional mapping of token string -> hex color (e.g. `{ "একটি": "#1f77b4", "সুন্দর": "#aec7e8" }`).
+This is provided as a convenience so clients can directly look up a token's color without preserving token indices.
+It will be `null` when `attention_colors` is not provided.

 ## Client decoding notes (Flutter)

 - The server returns `attention_image_bytes` as a base64-encoded string (JSON-safe).
 On the Flutter side decode it like: